tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Throwing `onNewMessage` when pulling the recent contacts list can be disallowed.

 ## IM SDK 2.3 2016-9-13
-- Supported push notifications to multiple apps with one appid.
+- Added support for push notifications to multiple apps with one appid.
 - Added `setOfflinePushToken` with callback to the Android version.
 - Optimized the message deletion logic to automatically filter messages in the DELETED state when messages were pulled.
 - iOS: moved database files from subdirectory Library/Caches/ to subdirectory Document/ to prevent them being cleared by the system.